john-farina/sleepScapes/README.md

  - SCSS

 ### Structure
-Here are the main folders i used for this project.
+Here are the main folders I used for this project.

 - <a href="">`app/controllers/`</a>
 - <a href="">`app/javascript/files/`</a>